bamless/jstar/docs/docs/functions.md

 foo(1, ...xs, ...ys) // Expands to foo(1, 2, 3, 4, 5)
 </pre>

-If a spread argument is not a list or a tuple, an error will be produced:
+If a spread argument is not an iterable, an error will be produced:
 <pre class='runnable-snippet'>
 fun foo(a, b, c)
     print(a, b, c)
 end

-foo(..."not a tuple")
+foo(...3)
 </pre>

 As with regular calls, the total number of arguments after all spreads are expanded must match the